nragon/keeper/README.md

 ````

 # Configuration
-You can find a set of properties in a yaml file inside [config](config) directory that can be tuned and configured according with you own settings
+You can find a set of properties in a json file inside [config](config) directory that can be tuned and configured according with you own settings

 Configuration | Definition
 --------------| ----------